David B. Sentelle: Federal judicial service

 With support from Senator Jesse Helms, Sentelle was nominated by President Ronald Reagan on July 25, 1985, to a seat on the United States District Court for the Western District of North Carolina vacated by Judge Woodrow W. Jones.
 He was confirmed by the United States Senate on October 16, 1985, and received his commission on October 17, 1985.
-His service was terminated on October 19, 1987, due to elevation to the U.S. Court of Appeals for the District of Columbia Circuit.
+His service was terminated on October 19, 1987, due to elevation to the court of appeals.

 Sentelle was nominated by President Reagan on February 2, 1987, to the seat on the U.S. Court of Appeals for the D.C.
 Circuit vacated by Judge Antonin Scalia, who was elevated to the U.S. Supreme Court.
 Sentelle was confirmed by the Senate by a 87–0 vote on September 9, 1987.
 He received his commission on September 11, 1987; and entered into service on October 19, 1987.
 He served as Chief Judge from 2008 to 2013.
 He assumed senior status on February 12, 2013.
 During his time on the D.C.
 Circuit, Sentelle served with five future Supreme Court justices: Ruth Bader Ginsburg, Clarence Thomas, John Roberts, Brett Kavanaugh, and Ketanji Brown Jackson.
 In addition, many of his law clerks went on to clerk for Supreme Court justices, earning Sentelle a reputation as a "feeder judge."

 From 1992 to 2006, Sentelle served as the presiding judge of the Division of the D.C.
 Circuit for the Appointment of Independent Counsel.
 During his tenure, the division appointed Kenneth Starr to replace Robert B. Fiske who had been appointed by Attorney General Janet Reno to investigate the allegations against President Bill Clinton with respect to the Whitewater Affair.